Morgenland Festival Osnabrück: Awards

-In 2009 Michael Dreyer received the Lower Saxony Praetorius Music Award in the category “International Award for Music for Peace”.
+In 2009 the festival founder Michael Dreyer was awarded the Lower Saxony Praetorius Music Award in the category “International Award for Music for Peace”.

 Society of Friends of the Morgenland Festival Osnabrück

 Since 2009, the charitable organisation Society of Friends of the Morgenland Festival has focused its activities towards collecting funds to finance projects relating to the Festival.
 They have so far produced a documentary book of photographs (2005–2009) as well as a documentary film, “Eastern Voices”, which is available as Blu-ray and DVD from EuroArts.
 Furthermore, the Society organizes trips to exhibitions, tours and concerts for its members.